Free agency and determinism: is there a sensible definition of computational sourcehood?: Introduction

 Two such approaches (described in more detail in Section~\ref{SecNoShortcut} below) offer an explanation for why some physical systems (in particular human agents) \emph{appear} to have free will.
 One approach, computational irreducibility~\cite{Wolfram,Zwirn1,Zwirn2,Zenil}, demonstrates that the behavior of many physical systems cannot be predicted without simulating every single step of their time evolution in full detail.
 Another approach, based on time complexity arguments~\cite{Lloyd}, shows that it takes typically more time to predict an agent's actions than it takes the agent to come to its decision by itself.
 In a nutshell, \emph{decision making systems do not in general admit shortcuts}.
 However, as already noted by Bringsjord~\cite{Bringsjord}, this insight in itself may explain some of the \emph{phenomenology} of free will, but it does not have much to say about whether agents are \emph{actually} free.

 In this paper, we suggest to study a variant of computational irreducibility that is intended to formalize an aspect of \emph{actual} free will more directly: a computational notion of \emph{sourcehood}.
-In a nutshell, we ascribe computational sourcehood to a process $P$ if attempts to reproduce its outputs can typically only succeed by running an almost-exact step-by-step simulation that contains all functionally relevant aspects of $P$, regardless of the simulation time.
+In a nutshell, we ascribe computational sourcehood to a computable process $P$ if attempts to reproduce its outputs can typically only succeed by running an almost-exact step-by-step simulation that contains all functionally relevant aspects of $P$.
+In contrast to computational irreducibility, we do not focus on the time it takes to perform the simulation, i.e.\ computational sourcehood claims that such ``cloning'' of the simulated process is also necessary if the simulation takes an arbitrarily long time.
 Thus, if we regard the collection of all relevant abstract information-theoretic elements of $P$ as (part of) an agent, then it is always \emph{this agent} that is invoked when $P$'s behavior is generated, reproduced or predicted.
 We conjecture that this kind of sourcehood is indeed ``typical'', i.e.\ that it can be attributed to a large variety of computational processes.

+We will follow a careful terminology choice also made by M\"uller and Briegel~\cite{MuellerBriegel}: we will mostly avoid talking about ``free will'' (unless when we follow other authors), and use the notion of ``free agency'' instead, in order to avoid arousing associations with specifically human aspects of this notion.
+As M\"uller and Briegel put it, \emph{``In philosophy, free will is mostly tied to specifically human traits, such as being the proper subject of moral praise and blame, or a capacity for conscious deliberation or for the linguistic expression of self-reflective thought.''} These traits are irrelevant for the purpose of this paper, since we will concentrate on a single specific notion: that of \emph{sourcehood}, and the question of whether a technical, formal definition of it can be found.
+It is clear that the specifically human notions mentioned above can play no role in such a definition.